edalholt/TDT4225/task3.md

 <img width="927" alt="query7" src="https://github.com/edalholt/TDT4225/assets/41023500/e34898c6-8275-4a7d-9546-c9cbb0b049fe">

 First counted the distinct user IDs from activities where there was an activity that did not end on the same date that it started on.
 For task B we listed the transportation mode, user ID, and duration for these activities.
-We used TIMEDIFF from MySQL for calculating the timespan between two date objects.
+We used TIMEDIFF from MySQL to calculate the timespan between two date objects.

 Question 8:
 This proved to be the most tricky query of them all.
 Initially, we had a query that found overlapping activities between a user pair using the start and end times.